prashant-ramcharan/courgette-jvm/README.md

 * **rerunFailedScenarios** : If set to true, any failed scenario will be immediately re-run in the same thread.
 If the re-run succeeds, the initial failure will be ignored and not cause the build to fail.
     * _When using CourgetteRunLevel.SCENARIO, only failed scenarios will be re-run._
     * _When using CourgetteRunLevel.FEATURE, the entire feature (including all scenarios) will be re-run._

+* **excludeFeaturesFromRerun** : If set, Courgette will prevent features from re-running when it fails.
+    * _Example: If `excludeFeaturesFromRerun = {Feature1.feature, Feature2.feature}` and `Feature1.feature` and `Feature2.feature` both fail, Courgette will not re-run `Feature1.feature` but will re-run `Feature2.feature`.
+This is useful when you need to prevent a specific feature or scenario from re-running._

 * **rerunAttempts** : The number of re-run attempts for a failed scenario. (_rerunFailedScenarios must be set to true_)